hortonworks/cloudbreak/docs/azure_cb_shell.md

 `--publicInAccount` flags if the network is public in the account

-There is a default network with name `default-aws-network` with 10.0.0.0/16 subnet and 10.0.0.0/8 addressPrefix.
+There is a default network with name `default-azure-network` with 10.0.0.0/16 subnet and 10.0.0.0/8 addressPrefix.

 You can check whether the network was created successfully by using the `network list` command.
 Check the network and select it if you are happy with it: